Turkey Bone Broth

 Making bone broth from your bird is an excellent way to use all parts of your Thanksgiving turkey!
 You can use your turkey bone broth as a base for soups, stews, and sauces, but sipping a steaming cup of this restorative draft is traditional.

-1 carcass from a roasted turkey (no need to remove any remaining meat and skin)
+1 carcass from a roasted turkey (no need to remove any remaining meat and skin; you can also use chicken bones or other animal bones)

 turkey giblets, optional